diyamahato/BBC-News-Website/README.md

 # BBC-News-Website
-This is bbc website clone end to end project.
+This is bbc news website clone end to end project.